gvolpe/nix-config/README.md

 nix-config
 ==========

-Nix configuration of the packages I use.
+Nix configuration for the software I use.

 ## How to install